DIY K-1 Fiancé Visa Package

 The fiancé(e) K-1 nonimmigrant visa is for a foreign citizen who is the fiancé(e) of a US citizen.
 The K-1 visa allows the foreign-citizen fiancé(e) to travel to the United States and marry his or her United States citizen sponsor within 90 days of arrival.

 After the couple marries in the United States, the foreign fiancé can apply for a marriage green card.
-This is a much faster process than trying to apply for a marriage green card back overseas through consular processing.
+This is a much faster process than applying for a marriage green card back overseas through consular processing.
 If your U.S. citizen fiancé cannot travel abroad to marry for any reason, applying for a K-1 visa may be an option.
 A K-1 visa costs $1200 and takes 12 months to process.
-Adjusting status from a K-1 visa to a marriage green card costs $1,760 and takes an extra 6 months.
+Adjusting status from a K-1 visa to a marriage green card costs $1,760 and takes an extra six months.
 This guide will show you and your fiancé everything you need to know about the process.

 About Do-It-Yourself Fiancée Visa Package

 The application for a visa for traveling to the country may involve many legal issues, like immigration, applying for citizenship, and even application for marriage if you want to get married in that country.
 If your fiancée is a legal citizen of that country, the procedure may ease slightly.
 You must start the process with ample time on your hand.
 A minimum of 3 months is required to finish all the procedures.
 The most important part of the project is the paperwork.
 You must make sure you have all the necessary documents for the Visa.
 Forgetting one single document can delay your journey for another couple of months.

 Get Married Abroad or Bring Your Foreign Fiancé to the U.S